 Washington, DC 20201

-The U.S. Department of Justice Civil Rights Division works to uphold the civil and constitutional rights of all Americans, particularly some of the most vulnerable members of our society.
-The Division enforces federal statutes prohibiting discrimination on the basis of race, color, sex, disability, religion, familial status and national origin.
-The Division’s work is carried out in eleven sections which include:
+Department of Justice - Civil Rights Division works to uphold the civil and constitutional rights of all persons in the United States, particularly some of the most vulnerable members of our society.
+The Division enforces federal statutes prohibiting discrimination based on race, color, sex, disability, religion, familial status, national origin, and citizenship status.
+Key sections include Employment Litigation, Disability Rights, Educational Opportunities, Immigration and Employees Rights, Voting, Housing and Civil Enforcement, Special Litigation, and more.

 Civil Rights Division